 Amoret Whitaker is the Programme Leader and a Senior Lecturer on the BSc (Hons) Forensic Investigation, the BSc (Hons) Cyber Crime and Forensic Investigation, and the BSc (Hons) Forensic Science.
-She has a BSc in Zoology from the University of Reading, an MSc in Taxonomy and Biodiversity from Imperial College London and the Natural History Museum, and a PhD in Forensic Entomology from King’s College London and the Natural History Museum.
+She has a BSc (Hons) in Zoology from the University of Reading, an MSc in Taxonomy and Biodiversity from Imperial College London and the Natural History Museum, and a PhD in Forensic Entomology from King’s College London and the Natural History Museum.
 She also has a Diploma in Forensic Medical Sciences from the Royal Society of the Apothecaries of London, and is a Fellow of the Higher Education Academy.

 She specialises in Forensic Entomology and since 2004 has undertaken forensic casework throughout the UK for many police forces and forensic providers, attending crime scenes, deposition sites and post-mortems, analysing data and submitting reports, and attending court if required.

-Her teaching responsibilities are mainly in Forensic Biology, Trace Evidence, Forensic Medicine, Forensic Imaging, Research Methods and Reporting Forensic Evidence.
+Her teaching responsibilities are mainly in Forensic Ecology, Forensic Medicine, Forensic Imaging, Research Methods and Reporting Forensic Evidence.

 Areas of expertise